Getting started with Puhti

-A quick start guide for Puhti users.
+This is a quick start guide for Puhti users.
 It is assumed that you have previously used CSC cluster resources like Taito/Sisu.
-If not, you can start by looking here.
+If not, you can start by looking at overview of CSC supercomputers.

 Connecting to Puhti

 yourcscusername is the username you get from CSC.

 There is also a web interface available at www.puhti.csc.fi, where you can log in with your CSC user name.
 In this interface you can manage files, launch interactive applications and list jobs, quotas and project statuses.
 You can use it also for graphical applications.

 CSC uses the Lmod module system.

 Modules are set up in a hierarchical fashion, meaning you need to load a compiler before MPI and other libraries appear.